 Marketing Analytics: A foundational look at analytics, where students might explore the basic principles, data gathering and analysis techniques, marketing segmentation, testing, and analytics software

-Per the BLS, as Internet-based advertising becoming more important, advertising managers who can navigate the digital world should have the best employment prospects.
+DID YOU KNOW?
+According to the Bureau of Labor Statistics (BLS), as Internet-based advertising becoming more important, advertising managers who can navigate the digital world should have the best employment prospects.

 Multicultural Marketing: For those interested in global marketing and advertising, this type of course could take a deeper look at multicultural marketing theories and behaviors.